Selangor F.C.: Supporters

 Ultrasel Curva's most frequently sung song are the rendition of Red Yellow (Merah Kuning), "Kami Datang Lagi", "Kau & Aku Selamanya", "Selangor Sampai Mati", “Ale ale, Selangor ale", "Kaulah Kebanggaan" and "Tentang Perjuangan", "Come on Selangor", "Inilah Barisan Kita", "You're Obsessed", "Slaughter your enemy", among many.

 Selangor has collaborated with several local artists to produce songs such as in 1997 with KRU - Viva Selangor.
 On 28 May 2022, Selangor collaborated with Altimet in the production of the third jersey and produced a special album Langgam Gendang Perang, as a sign of Altimet's support for his beloved team.

 Rivalries

 Selangor has a historical derby with Perak and earlier Singapore FA known as the Malayan El Clasico, while matches with Kuala Lumpur are known as the Klang Valley Derby.
-More recently, Selangor developed a rivalry with Johor Darul Ta'zim due to the latter's run of success in the 2010s, as well as with PKNS before Selangor took over the former.

 Singapore FA

 The rivalry with Singapore was a football rivalry that occurred between 1921 and 1994.
 It was the oldest football derby in Malaysia.
 The rivalry arose from the numerous times the two clubs have battled for the Malaysia Cup title.
 This fixture has become known as one of the finest Malaysia Cup match-ups in history.
 The rivalry ended in 1994 after the Football Association of Singapore decided to pull out its representative side in the Malaysian football league system.
 The last meeting between the two teams was on 10 December 1994, which Singapore narrowly won 3–2 on aggregate, before going on to win the Malaysia Cup.
 In terms of head-to-head Singapore edge out Selangor with 22 to 19.